 Before I was published I had no idea how a book was produced, the time frames or the actual process from manuscript to book launch.
-I am currently part-way through the process with my fifth book "Taking A Chance On Love' so thought I'd share with you the timeline.
+I am currently part-way through the process with my fifth book 'Taking A Chance On Love' so thought I'd share the timeline details.

 A misconception is that you write a book and that's it, you simply hand it over and the publishers do the rest.
 Nope.
 This is how it works:

 6th Jan 2019 - began plotting a new book.

 7th Jan 2019 - began writing the new book.

 6th May 2019 - submitted the written manuscript to my editor (111,000 words).

 29th May - book cover revealed to me by my editor - I loved it!